Database Systems

 The Department of Computer Science offers Master’s students the opportunity to take part in a research project.
 This course (INFO-4998) is worth 9 credits.
 It provides a deeper insight into the scientific work of the research group and allows students to work on current scientific issues.
 The course overview of the department provides a more detailed description.

-We, the Chair of Database Systems, also offer research projects, which usually belong to INFO-PRAK.
+We, the Chair of Database Systems, also offer research projects.
+Research projects belong to the module INFO-INFO.
 We are currently working intensively on the DuckDB database system and are constantly contributing to the source code.

 Application